CFBCWorks/Independence40SKN/_items/SKN40Book35.md

 ##About this Item

- ""Calypso as Poetry the Songs of Alamoulou" is a collection of song lyrics from the band Calypso by Alamoulou."
+ ""Calypso as Poetry the Songs of Alamoulou" by [Larry Armony](https://cfbcworks.github.io/Independence40SKN/people/SKN40_A42.html) is a collection of song lyrics from the band Calypso by Alamoulou."